Credit is your borrowing power, and how much you have depends on what’s on your credit report. Here’s what you need to know.

 When used right, this type of account can help you manage your budget and cover unexpected expenses when your emergency fund is running low.
 However, for longer financial commitments and large purchases, it’s usually a better idea to use installment loans – due to credit cards’ higher interest rates.

-The most common examples of revolving credit are credit cards, personal lines of credit and home equity lines of credit (also known as HELOC).
+The most common examples of revolving credit are credit cards, personal lines of credit and home equity lines of credit.

-“With most installment loans, money is borrowed and given to the customer upfront,” Ford-Coates explains.
+“With most installment loans, money is borrowed and given to the customer upfront,” says Ford-Coates.
 “The customer then has to pay it back over a set period of time.”

 Interest and any additional fees associated with the loan are also included in each bill.

 The purpose of an installment loan is to provide a borrower with an opportunity to finance a purchase they might not be able to fund outright.
-While installment loan amounts tend to be high, lower interest rates and a regular payments schedule make this kind of loan easier to budget for.
+While installment loan amounts tend to be high, lower interest rates and regular payment schedules make them easier to budget for.

-Open credit accounts don’t have a credit limit but require the balance to be paid in full each month.
-For example, utility accounts have a different balance each month that you need to pay in full to continue using the service.
+Open credit accounts don’t have credit limits but require you to pay the balance in full each month.
+For example, utility accounts have different balances each month that you need to pay in full to continue using the service.

 Charge cards are also considered open credit accounts.
-They don’t have a preset limit*, and the amount you can charge on the card can fluctuate depending on various factors such as your credit score, payment history and others.
+They don’t have preset spending limits like credit cards – the amount you can charge on them can fluctuate depending on various factors such as your credit score, payment history and more.
 But whatever you spend, you’re expected to pay off the balance in full each month to avoid significant fees or even account closure.

 What is a credit report?

 Creditors, including merchants, lenders and service providers, define terms on which to offer you credit by assessing your creditworthiness.
-To put it simply, the better your credit history is, the better your chances for credit approval on favorable terms.
+To put it simply, the better your credit history, the better your chances for credit approval on favorable terms.

-Your credit history is reflected on your credit report.
-It is a record of how you manage your credit prepared by a credit bureau.
+Your credit history is reflected on your credit report, which is prepared by a credit bureau and reflects how you manage your credit.
 There are three major credit bureaus – Experian, Equifax and TransUnion – which is why you have three credit reports.

-- Credit accounts – This includes all of your debt reported by lenders and details associated with it: payment history, outstanding balances and the dates your accounts were open or closed.
+- Credit accounts: This includes all your debt reported by lenders and details associated with it such as payment history, outstanding balances and the dates your accounts were opened or closed.

-- Inquiries – Each time someone accesses your credit report, it triggers an inquiry.
-It can be a hard inquiry that happens when you apply for credit or a soft inquiry that can be recorded when someone checks your credit to verify information.
+- Inquiries: Each time someone accesses your credit report, it triggers an inquiry.
+It can be a hard inquiry or a soft inquiry.
+A hard inquiry generally occurs when you apply for credit, while a soft inquiry would happen if someone checks your credit to verify information.

 What is a credit score?

-The information on your accounts and inquiries in your credit report is used to calculate your credit scores.
-A credit score is a three-digit number that reflects a borrower’s ability to repay debt.
+The credit bureaus use the information on your accounts and inquiries in your credit report to calculate your credit scores.
+Simply put, a credit score is a three-digit number that reflects a borrower’s ability to repay debt.